-Where a mistake has been made in assessing disposable income, disposable capital or maximum contribution, we may, as provided by regulation 28 (1), correct that mistake if we are satisfied it would be just and equitable to do so.
-Any consequent amended assessment is to have effect for all purposes as if it was the original assessment.
+Where a mistake has been made in assessing disposable income, disposable capital or maximum contribution, we may correct that mistake.
+Any corrections to the assessment take full effect as if it were the original assessment.

-We can only reassess capital if it has increased by £500 or more.
-We cannot amend our assessment to take account of a reduction in capital.
+We will reassess capital if it has increased by £500 or more.

 Usually, we will fix the contribution payable at the same amount as the maximum contribution assessed.
-However, on the solicitor’s application form, we ask you to estimate the likely cost of the case.
-If the maximum contribution is significantly greater than the likely cost of the proceedings, we may restrict the contribution to less than the maximum.
-We have power, under regulation 28(3), to increase such a restricted contribution where it appears that this will be necessary to cover the actual or estimated cost of the proceedings.
-The actual contribution will never, of course, exceed the maximum contribution, whatever the final cost of the case.
+However, in the application, we ask you to estimate the likely cost of the case.
+If the maximum contribution is much greater than the estimated cost of the proceedings, we may restrict the contribution to the estimate which you provide.
+We have power, under regulation 28(3) of the 2002 Regulations, to increase any restricted contribution.
+The amount which we ask your client to pay will never exceed the maximum contribution, unless clawback is applicable.